 Kansas City was drunk on restaurants.
-Since March, nearly 500 Kansas City business have closed permanently because of Covid — most of which are restaurants.
+Nearly 500 Kansas City business have closed permanently in 2020 because of Covid — most of which are restaurants.

-Prior to March, Kansas City 3,600 restaurants served it all.
+Prior to the pandemic, Kansas City 3,600 restaurants served it all.
 From Cajun to Ethiopian, soul to vegan, there wasn’t a dish you couldn’t request.

 In a blink that changed.
 Gatherings were shut down because of the coronavirus.
 We were sent home without supper.
 We didn’t know how good we had it and now we’re crying in our milk over our favorite restaurants that have closed for good.